fbordone/code-samples/README.md

 ## Overview

-This repository is a code sample demonstrating a custom Gutenberg block that integrates with [LibCal](https://www.springshare.com/libcal/) – an event management and scheduling platform widely used by libraries – to dynamically display upcoming events in a compact format.
+This repository is a code sample demonstrating a custom Gutenberg block that integrates with [LibCal](https://www.springshare.com/libcal/) – an event management and scheduling platform widely used by libraries - to dynamically display upcoming events in a compact format.

 The sample highlights modern WordPress development practices, including server-side rendering, API integration, and modular code organization.

-## Purpose of the Code Example
+## Purpose

 The code sample focuses on the following aspects: